armory/docs/content/en/docs/feature-status/armory-enterprise-matrix/armory-enterprise-matrix-2-25.md

 Dynamic accounts (external account configurations) for Spinnaker allow you to manage account configuration outside of Spinnaker, including secrets.

+> Note that Armory does not support using dynamic account configuration with Spring Cloud Config Server.

 **Backend provider**

 The following table lists the supported backends: